Pupil Premium - Levels of Provision

 Leadership and Management

-- The Executive Head, Head of School and SLT lead the whole school in taking responsibility for diminishing the achievement gap.
+- The Headteacher and SLT lead the whole school in taking responsibility for diminishing the achievement gap.
 The Improvement Plan priority is embedded in the practice and ethos of the school.
+Mr Osborn our Headteacher is our nominated Pupil Premium Champion.

-- The Inclusion Manager oversees the organisation of all additional provision, working closely with the Deputy Head and the Head of School to track the progress of pupil premium children and evaluate the impact of all provision.
-They also allocate resources purposefully and report termly to Governors.
+- The Inclusion Manager/SENCOs oversees the organisation of all additional provision, working closely with the Deputy Head and the Headteacher to track the progress of pupil premium children and evaluate the impact of all provision.
+They also allocate resources purposefully and report termly to our Local Advisory Committee.

 - Diminishing the difference for Pupil Premium children continues to be a key focus of the School Improvement Plan with actions identified and tracked across all subject areas by Team Leaders.
 Thus all leaders within the school are specifically involved in the raising of attainment for Pupil premium children.